mggg/RRC-Replication/figure_and_table_generation/figures/README.md

 ReCom methods and the spanning tree distribution on the 7x7 grid when cut into 7-ominos.
 We run each of the samples until 10 million accepted plans are found.

-### Wasserstein_distances_VA_comparison_Dem_Stares_v_Full_Forest.png
+### Wasserstein_distances_VA_comparison_Dem_Shares.png

-This image is meant to be similar to the 7x7 comparison graph except instead of comparing against the fully known true spanning tree distribution, we instead compare against the distribution of Democtratic vote shares on a 10M proposal Forest ReCom ensemble.
+This image is meant to be similar to the 7x7 comparison graph except instead of comparing against the fully known true spanning tree distribution, we compare the traces of distributions gathered using several methods.
+In this case, we use RevReCom with two different starting seed plans and compare them against both each other and a Forest ensemble.
-That is to say, we allow for the number of points in the Rev ReCom sample to change and we track the convergence in Wasserstein distance of several Reversible ReCom samples, each starting from a different seed plan ("CD 16", "CD 12", or "Rand Plan") to the distribution of Democratic vote shares given by the 10M plan Forest ensemble.